ur5us/insomnia.rest/content/documentation/starting/faq.md

 At this time, that is not possible, but it's coming soon.

 **How can I temporarily disable Nunjucks template?**<br>
-Sometimes, it is necessary to want to send data that conflicts with the template engine.
-You can disable templating by wrapping the desired content in the [Nunjucks {% raw %} Tag](https://mozilla.github.io/nunjucks/templating.html#raw).
+You can disable templating of the request body via the request settings dialog (accessed from the sidebar).
+For more control, you can also disable templating by wrapping the desired content in the
+[Nunjucks {% raw %} Tag](https://mozilla.github.io/nunjucks/templating.html#raw).

 **Why don't I see anything after importing a backup?**<br>